Timix-02/Micro-mouse/README.md

 Successful project completion hinges upon a comprehensive understanding of the module's role within the overall system architecture, coupled with meticulous adherence to specified requirements.
 Group members assume responsibility for either the power or sensing subsystem.

-PCB manufacturing is done by JLPCB, thus components are limited to their inventory
+PCB manufacturing is done by JLPCB, thus components are limited to their inventory.

 ## Sensing Subsytem
 The sensor PCB functions as the "eyes" of the robot, providing crucial obstacle detection information to the processor.
 Key objectives for this submodule include: